A Pulsar-native IDE provider package for TypeScript and JavaScript

 PATH

-, so it’s still worth seeing if the default configuration works. -
+.
+So it’s still worth trying the default value just to see if it works. -

 If it doesn’t work, you’ll see an error notification explaining that the language server failed to launch.
 You can open the package settings and supply a full, absolute path to a Node binary of version 18 or greater; you’ll know you’ve entered it properly when the error notification is replaced with a success notification.